delphic-digital/Skeletor/doc/css.md

 Check out these practices in an example component here for guidance: [```src/scss/partials/components/navigation/_main.scss```](src/scss/partials/components/navigation/_main.scss/).

 _Notes_
-In use, we found using a traditional mobile first structure within each partial, is easier to scan breakpoints than inlining media queries into each class.
+In use, we found using a traditional mobile first structure within each component partial, is easier to scan breakpoints than inlining media queries into each class.

 ```sass
 .main-nav {